Skip to content

 Ralph is an autonomous AI agent loop (12k+ GitHub stars) based on Geoffrey Huntley’s Ralph pattern.
 It spawns fresh AI coding tool instances (Amp or Claude Code) in a bash loop, picking off PRD user stories one at a time until all items pass.
 Key concepts adopted from Ralph:

 Right-sized task decomposition.
 Ralph insists that each PRD item must be small enough to complete within a single context window — “Add a database column” not “Build the entire dashboard.”
-This project enforces the same principle at a different scale: each of the 8 workflow steps is scoped to a single well-defined output (one requirements doc, one architecture assessment, one implementation plan), and subagents are further decomposed to atomic validation or review tasks.
+This project enforces the same principle at a different scale: each of the 7 main workflow steps plus Step 3.5 Governance is scoped to a single well-defined output (one requirements doc, one architecture assessment, one implementation plan), and subagents are further decomposed to atomic validation or review tasks.

 AGENTS.md as compounding knowledge.
 Ralph treats AGENTS.md updates as critical: after each iteration the AI appends discovered patterns, gotchas, and conventions so that future iterations (and human developers) benefit.
 This project elevates the same pattern to a first-class system: AGENTS.md is the table of contents, skills contain deep domain knowledge, and instructions encode discovered conventions as enforceable rules.
 Golden Principle 7 — “Human Taste Gets Encoded” — directly mirrors Ralph’s append-only learning loop.